 Visa and MasterCard have begun what will likely be a long push to bring EMV to the United States.
 For financial institutions, this means issuing cardholders new credit cards and updating networks to process EMV data.
 For businesses, this will mean purchasing new EMV-capable credit card processing equipment.

-EMV is already the payment standard in every major market except for the United States, making the switch to EMV in the U.S. long overdue.
+EMV chip cards are already the payment standard in every major market except for the United States, making the switch to EMV in the U.S. long overdue.

 - What is EMV?